kiwix/kiwix-js/TESTS.md

   and the IE Mode test will only work on Windows (Edge for Linux does not include this mode).

 The ZIM archive that is tested is also found in `tests`.
 In the case of `legacy-ray_charles.e2e.spec.js`, this is a legacy split ZIM archive that has XZ compression, so a useful test of that type of ZIM.
 We are looking to expand the tests to run also on a modern small ZIM with ZSTD compression and dynamic content.

 If you wish to develop tests for a new archive, be sure to create a new `e2e.spc.js` file that corresponds to that archive.
-It will be easiest to duplicate the existing legacy rach_charles test and change the name of your copy.
+It will be easiest to duplicate the existing legacy ray_charles suite and change the name of your copy.
 To luanch your new tests, you will need to add them to each browser's runner as an import.
+Finally, once the test is working locally, it can be added to the corresponding script in `package.json` (`test-e2e-edge`, `test-e2e-chrome`, etc.).

 Please note that we are currently using **Selenium** WebDriver, *not* WebDriver.io, which is a different (but related) project with subtly different test syntax.